rbhatia1997/5CBlockchainClub/Blockchain.md

 1) Open Postman
 2) Change the Method to GET
 3) Enter the following into the space to the left of the blue SEND button: ```http://localhost:5000/mine```

+Now, let's say that we mine two blocks - giving three in total (remember the genesis one).
+You can inspect the full chain through requesting ```http://localhost:5000/chain```.